Policy Title: Alcohol and Drugs

 Policy for Those Not Voluntarily Seeking Help

 If the university has a reason to believe that a particular student has a problem with alcohol or drugs and the individual refuses to admit that he or she has such a problem, the university may require that the individual seek assistance of a counselor in the Personal Counseling and Testing Department.
 After an alcohol/drug assessment, the counselor may recommend participation in an appropriate treatment program.
-Continued behavior that is inconsistent with the above stated policies will be formally addressed by the University's disciplinary process.
-Find information on sanctions for inappropriate student behavior here.
+Continued behavior that is inconsistent with the above stated policies will be formally addressed by the University's student conduct process.

 Policy on Illegal Drugs

 The University of St. Thomas does not tolerate the use, possession, or trafficking of illegal drugs.
-Students who violate University policies pertaining to illegal drugs are subject to the processes and procedures of the University judicial system.
+Students who violate University policies pertaining to illegal drugs are subject to the processes and procedures of the University student conduct process.

 The University reserves the right to report illegal drug use.
 In certain cases, especially with regards to trafficking or intent to distribute illegal drugs, a student may be referred to criminal or civil authorities for prosecution.
 It must be understood that consequences will result from illegal activity with regard to illegal drugs.